 set_transient()WP 2.8.0

-You do not need to serialize values.
-If the value needs to be serialized, then it will be serialized before it is set.
+It is not necessary to serialize the value of the option being saved.
+If the value needs to be serialized, it will be done automatically before saving.

 Usage